The Student Life Centre strongly encourages you to connect with the London community through volunteering.

 The only Canadian charity to provide individual dreams to children with severe physical disabilities (such as spina bifida or cerebral palsy) as well as life-threatening illnesses.
 In fact, 80% of Sunshine Kids are challenged by a severe physical disability.

-Locally driven and governed, United Way is a non-denominational, registered charity dedicated to improving the quality of life of all people in our community and helping individuals, families, neighbourhoods and communities reach their full potential.
+Locally driven and governed, United Way is a non-denominational, registered charity dedicated to improving the quality of life of all people in our community and helping individuals, families, neighborhoods and communities reach their full potential.

 With business, government, labour, non-profit and community leaders, United Way: